 #1 Picking the RIGHT business

-Most small business fail because they aren’t real business in the first place.
+Most small businesses fail because they aren’t real businesses in the first place.
 Pick the right business and your work as an entrepreneur will get a whole lot easier.

 If your business doesn’t help people, doesn’t provide a solution, or doesn’t give people something they want then your business is shit and it will fail.